JoJo's Bizarre Adventure: Shining Diamond's Demonic Heartbreak

-JoJo's Bizarre Adventure: Crazy Diamond's Demonic Heartbreak (Note: Japanese: (ジョジョの奇妙な冒険 クレイジー・の悪霊的失恋, Jojo no Kimyō na Bōken: Kureijī Daiyamondo no Akuryō-teki Shitsuren)) is a Japanese manga series written by Kouhei Kadono and drawn by Tasuku Karasuma.
+JoJo's Bizarre Adventure: Shining Diamond's Demonic Heartbreak (Note: Japanese: (ジョジョの奇妙な冒険 クレイジー・の悪霊的失恋, Jojo no Kimyō na Bōken: Kureijī Daiyamondo no Akuryō-teki Shitsuren)) is a Japanese manga series written by Kouhei Kadono and drawn by Tasuku Karasuma.
 It is a spin-off from Hirohiko Araki's manga JoJo's Bizarre Adventure, narratively set between its third and fourth parts.
 It was serialized by Shueisha in their monthly magazine Ultra Jump from December 2021 to May 2023, with its chapters collected in three tankōbon volumes.
 A light novel adaptation, also written by Kadono, was released in June 2023.

 Plot

 Shining Diamond's Demonic Heartbreak is a spin-off from Hirohiko Araki's JoJo's Bizarre Adventure, and is set in March 1999, a decade after the events of Stardust Crusaders and a month before the events of Diamond Is Unbreakable.
 Ten years after Dio's death, Hol Horse is among those who survived Dio and attempt to resume their normal lives.
 One day, Hol Horse accepts a request from the mother of Pet Shop's original owner to find her son's other pet, a parrot named Petsounds who also possesses a Stand.
 Following an encounter with Mariah, Hol Horse enlists Boingo to aid him with the latter's Stand Tohth, which advises the two to visit Morioh.
 There, the two encounter high school freshman Josuke Higashikata, as well as Ryoko Kakyoin, Noriaki Kakyoin's cousin who blames herself for causing her cousin's meeting with Dio and eventual death.
 Eventually, it is revealed that Petsounds is being used by a police officer named Kazuki Karaiya, the grandson of a surviving member of the vampires that the Pillar Man Kars created in the 1930s, who believes he has the right to rule over others.
 After the villain's defeat, Hol Horse tells Ryoko about her cousin's fate, and the heroes part amicably.